Housing & Meals:

-NOTE ON VISAS: Project GO students receive single-entry visas for the period of the program.
+NOTE ON VISAS: If a visa is required, Project GO students receive single-entry visas for the period of the program.
 Requests for multiple entry, early arrival, or late departure cannot be accommodated.

-NOTE ON PASSPORTS: Students must have a blue U.S. tourist passport in hand as of March 1, 2020.
-Applicants without passports will not be considered.
+NOTE ON PASSPORTS: Students must have a blue U.S. tourist passport in hand as of March 1, 2021.
+Applicants without passports will not be considered for the program.

-NOTE ON PASSPORT EXPIRATION DATES: There for applicants with passports expiring before March, 2021 will not be considered.
+NOTE ON PASSPORT EXPIRATION DATES: There for applicants with passports expiring before March, 2022 will not be considered for the program.

 ASU Project GO is supported by the National Security Education Program through a grant from the Institute of International Education.